25. November 2016

 The funding principle is as follows: The state and society jointly support high-achieving and committed young people on their educational path.
 Regardless of their income, students receive 300 euros per month.
 Private sponsors contribute 150 euros, while the federal government contributes the other half.

 A total of 54 students applied for 13 scholarships this year.
-"As always, the selection was not easy for us, as there were many very good applicants among them," says Rector Professor Friedrich Albrecht.
+"As always, the selection was not easy for us, as there were many very good applicants," says Rector Professor Friedrich Albrecht.

 In order to be considered for a Deutschlandstipendium, social commitment and special personal achievements are taken into account in addition to first-class grades.
 In addition to performance, personality also counts, which in turn gives young talents the opportunity to achieve educational success regardless of their social background.